Skip to content

 . . .

-If you pay attention to the mainstream media — of any kind, really — the messaging is consistently over-dramatized, traumatic, and demoralizing.
+If you pay attention to mainstream media — of any kind — the messaging is consistently over-dramatized, traumatic, and demoralizing.
 That’s by design.
-The world isn’t really that way at all, but the storytellers in charge keep beating us over the head with doom and gloom rather than boom and bloom.
-It’s all part of the world-stage script — the same process parasitic and predatory influencers have used throughout recorded history to manage, control, and manipulate those who unwittingly fall for it.
+The world isn’t really that way, but the storytellers in charge keep beating us over the head with doom and gloom rather than boom and bloom.
+It’s all part of the inverted nature of the modern-day world-stage script — the same process parasitic and predatory influencers have used throughout history to manage, control, and manipulate those who unwittingly fall for it.

 This only works because most people don’t realize how reality is actually shaped.

 At the core of it all is image — the inner vision a person, or a people, holds of how life is, should be, or could be.
 This is what Anastasia speaks of repeatedly in the Ringing Cedars of Russia books.
 When thought, feeling, and intention align around an image, it quietly shapes reality.
+It goes deeper than that, but for the purpose of this essay, it’s more than adequate.
 Most of life unfolds not from deliberate creation, but from images held unconsciously or inherited from others.
 And it is precisely in this way that the predators of our world use our own creative power against us.

 These narratives drive culture.
 Downstream from culture come law and policy.
 In that sense, it can appear as though we asked for this — when that has never, ever been the case.
 No modern government operates for the benefit of its citizens, its lifeblood, its so-called constituents.
 Unless you’re truly oblivious, you’ve seen the cracks spreading through the foundations of “democracy,” and you’ve likely wondered what happens when the illusion of centralized authority finally collapses.
-What replaces a corrupt, dysfunctional, absurd pantomime that insists, with manufactured confidence, with hubris, that it alone can solve the problems it continues to create?
+What replaces a corrupt, dysfunctional, absurd pantomime that insists, with manufactured confidence and hubris, that it alone can solve the problems it continues to create?
+The building of parallel infrastructure and economies, and fostering like-minded growth from the ground up.
+Small communities, purpose-built homestead settlements, and consciously considered villages operating under local governance and natural law.
+You already know of such societies that have quietly persisted in largely rural settings, generally ascribing their central values and priorities to religious considerations.
+While religion certainly isn’t a requirement, a spiritual and philosophical foundation of common values is, one could fairly argue, rather critical.

 This is where a new image must be initiated, contemplated, and carried into the collective field.
 And we’re not talking new-age, airy-fairy wishful thinking here.

-The existing image is reinforced relentlessly through every media channel available.
+The existing image of our era is reinforced relentlessly through every media channel available.
 Today, that influence is concentrated almost entirely through screens — flat, 2D abstractions of life that we’ve mistaken for reality itself.
 And yet, something interesting is happening.
-There is a quiet movement away from constant connectivity, from endless entertainment, from the glowing rectangles that mediate nearly every human experience.
+There is a quiet movement away from constant, always-on connectivity, from endless entertainment, from doom scrolling, from the glowing, sleep-disrupting, blue-light rectangles that mediate nearly every human experience.

 That movement isn’t ideological.
 It’s instinctual.